bycoffe/fec-guide/overview.md

 Overview
 ==========

-The Federal Election Commission offers three general types of downloadable campaign finance data: individual electronic filings in CSV format covering most committees, fixed-width bulk data via FTP from all committees and summary files (both fixed-width and CSV) covering two-year election cycles.
+The Federal Election Commission offers three general types of downloadable campaign finance data: individual electronic filings in CSV format covering most committees, pipe-delimited bulk itemized data and summary files via FTP from all committees covering two-year election cycles and specialized CSV or XML files via its [Data Catalog](http://fec.gov/data/DataCatalog.do?format=html).
 Electronic filings are available in real time as they are filed, while the other two types are updated on a regular basis.
 Let's take them in turn.

 Electronic Filings
 ========